 Security measures are continuing and in conjunction with the Village of Skaneateles.
-New polices have been instituted to further insure the safety of our water distribution system.
+New polices have been instituted to further ensure the safety of our water distribution system.
 The new policies put into operation include:

-- 1. All structures are locked and security alarms are armed. - 2.
-Photo I.D.'s are required for all employees. - 3.
-Protocol has been established reporting and responding to threats and other emergencies. - 4.
-Photo-to-Photo matching combined with log in and log out procedure has been put in place for all non-employees that need access to our reservoir facilities. - 5.
-Completed update on Emergency Response Plan. - 6.
-Completed vulnerability assessment reports for State and local Health Departments.
+- 1. All structures are locked, and security alarms are armed. - 2.
+Protocol has been established reporting and responding to threats and other emergencies. - 3.
+Completed update on Emergency Response Plan. - 4.
+Completed vulnerability assessment reports for State and local Health Departments. - 5.
+Completed cybersecurity vulnerability assessment reports for State and local Health Departments